DIRECTOR AND PRODUCER

 Coralie Tapper, a producer, production manager, and stage manager, has been working throughout the world on a creative multi-platform.
 After completing a degree in Media (Film and Television) at Swinburne University, she worked as producer of Melbourne’s Channel 31 Breakfast television show Get Cereal, Spiegelworld’s Off Broadway Tour of EMPIRE, Australia’s leading radio network DMG Radio for Nova 100, Edinburgh’s Fringe Festival 2013, and most recently worked for Disney’s The Lion King Musical UK Tour in Edinburgh.
 Most recently, she produced the award-winning short In a Cane Field.

-Jess has been working in the film and television industry since graduating from a Bachelor of Arts (USYD) and a Masters of International Communication (MQU).
-Starting her career at BBC Worldwide in Sydney, she worked across marketing and distribution for three years, learning from many experienced professionals about successful screen business.
+Jessica Heinrich has been working in the film and television industry since graduating from a Bachelor of Arts (USYD) and a Masters of International Communication (MQU).
+Starting her career at BBC Worldwide in Sydney, she worked across marketing and distribution, learning from many experienced professionals about successful screen business.
 After doing a course in Producing at the Australian Film, Television and Radio School (AFTRS), she found her passion for production.
 Currently she works as a producer and writer.

 Krishna Sanchez is an editor and filmmaker from Los Angeles.
 Since a young age he has always had a camera in his hand and is now translating that passion into his career.
 He studied film at Inner City Filmmakers and West Los Angeles College, specializing in editing.
 He has worked on a variety of media forms including short films, television, and documentaries.
 He is most well-known from his short documentary, Festival of India, which he directed, filmed and edited.